• Skip to main content

 Instructions

-• Add the lime juice to the milk and set aside, this will make a sort of buttermilk to tenderize the cake.
-In a medium bowl whisk together the flour, baking powder, baking soda, and salt.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-• Carefully and very slowly while whisking constantly, pour ¾ of the hot lime juice mixture into the eggs.
-Then whisk this mixture back into the saucepan and turn the heat to medium low.
-Whisk constantly until the mixture thickens enough to coat the back of the spoon.
-About 6-9 minutes.
+Whisk this mixture back into the saucepan and turn the reduce heat to medium low.
+Whisk constantly until the mixture thickens enough to coat the back of the spoon, about 8 minutes.
 Do NOT let this mixture boil.

-• Remove from heat and push through a fine mesh strainer into a bowl, fold in the butter, vanilla and remaining lime zest to the still hot curd.
-Cool mixture.
-Store in the fridge with a piece of plastic wrap directly on top of the curd to prevent a skin from forming.
+• Remove pan from heat and pour the mixture through a fine mesh strainer into a bowl.
+Gently fold butter, vanilla and remaining lime zest into the hot mixture.

-• For the frosting: In a large bowl cream together the butter and cream cheese until smooth.
-Add in the zest, vanilla and salt.
-Carefully beat in the powdered sugar, 1 cup at a time.
-Continue to beat until smooth and fluffy, about 2-3 minutes, thinning it out with a little milk if necessary.
+Reduce mixer speed to low and carefully beat in the powdered sugar, 1 cup at a time.
+Continue to beat until frosting is smooth and fluffy, about 2-3 minutes, thinning it out with a little milk if necessary.

 To Assemble: